A1h1med/sql-data-warehouse-project/README.md

 - The United States generated the highest number of orders.

 ## Credits
-This project was inspired in part by the following tutorial:
-**Data with Baraa**
+This project was inspired in part by the **Data with Baraa** tutorial, particularly the Data Warehouse (ETL and modeling) implementation.
 The tutorial provided valuable guidance on data warehousing concepts and implementation approaches.
-While some ideas and workflows were inspired by the tutorial, the project was independently implemented, documented, and extended as part of my learning journey.
+While parts of the data warehouse architecture and ETL process were inspired by the tutorial, the **Power BI dashboard, visualizations, KPIs, insights, and reporting layer were designed and developed independently** as part of my learning journey.